 Try a single plant as a specimen near the patio or front door.
 Because of its larger size, it can also easily anchor a corner of a house or building.

 When you think of Hydrangea, many think of shade, but Limelight needs plenty of sunlight to grow.
-Actually with more sun, more flowers will be produced.
-Give this panicle Hydrangea full sun.
+Actually, with more sun, more flowers will be produced.
+Give this panicle Hydrangea full sun, especially morning sun.

-It will adapt to just about any soil, as long as it drains well.
+Adaptable to just about any soil type, as long as it drains well.
 If you have ground that stays soggy after a rain, you may have poorly drained soils.
 In that case, just make a raised mound of soil 24" above your native soil.
 It will really improve your drainage.
 You'll plant directly into that mound.
 Mulch the surface well for insulation and moisture retention.

-Limelight Hydrangea doesn't care about its soil pH and is substantially more drought-tolerant than other Hydrangeas.
+Limelight Hydrangea bushes doesn't care about its soil pH and is substantially more drought-tolerant than other Hydrangeas.
 They are super hardy and can be grown over a huge area of growing zones.
 No pH changing, no fussy requirements.
 Once established, they are very drought tolerant.

 It is important to prune Limelight in late winter or early spring before new growth begins.
 Being a robust grower, they should be pruned back each year by about 1/3 of the overall size.
 You can change the shape of the plant at that time.

 Hardy in USDA hardiness zones 3-9, these tolerate incredibly cold climates and summer heat.
-Some people may like to remove the flower heads in the fall if wanted, but most like to enjoy them all winter long.
+Some people may like to remove the flower heads in the late fall if wanted, but most like to enjoy them all winter long.
 It is best not to prune them after the new growth has started to expand.

 When pruning Limelight as a hedge, remember that the bottom of the plant should be the widest.
 Keep the tops of the plants narrower in width than the bottom.
 This will ensure that sunlight will reach the lower limbs.

-This extraordinary Hydrangea has clean, bright, lime-green large flowers that look so cool and inviting in the heat of summer.
+These extraordinary Hydrangea bushes have clean, bright, lime-green large flowers that look so cool and inviting in the heat of summer.
 This plant is a definite garden highlight.